All photos by Darren Kirby.

 Was it scary leaving the joint with a suitcase full of cash?

 Yeah, really sketchy.
-My girlfriend and I don’t live to far from there.
-So when it was time to leave, we ran home with the briefcase and trophy as quick as we could.
+My girlfriend and I don’t live too far from there.
+So when it was time to leave, we ran home with the briefcase and trophy as quickly as we could.
 People were screaming out congratulations on the $10,000 while we were running through the street with it.
 We got it home safe though.

 What was next for Jack… what did you get up to next?

-I just moved in with my girlfriend in SF and just been skating everyday.
-I go out with DLX photog Gabe Morford and DLX filmer Biggs everyday.
-Skate with good friend from back home Dave Chami as well, he lives just over the bridge.
+I just moved in with my girlfriend in SF and just been skating every day.
+I go out with DLX photog Gabe Morford and DLX filmer Biggs every day.
+Skate with a good friend from back home Dave Chami as well, he lives just over the bridge.
 I love it here, couldn’t be happier than where I’m at right now.